nsaishiva18/devops-cloud-interview-guide/07-docker/10-cmd-vs-entrypoint.md

 ### Answer
 Both `CMD` and `ENTRYPOINT` define what runs when a container starts, but:

 - `ENTRYPOINT` is fixed and always executed.
+Can not override the default arguments.

 - `CMD` provides default arguments that can be overridden.

 When combined, `CMD` acts as arguments to the `ENTRYPOINT`.